-Additionally, the emerald ash borer is expected to cause widespread mortality to ash trees within the Town.
+Additionally, the emerald ash borer is causing widespread mortality to ash trees within the Town.
 In some forests this could be a significant percentage of canopy trees.
-Ensuring that native trees and shrubs replace the dying ash trees, rather than invasive plants, will be critical to the future health of these forest stands
+Ensuring that native trees and shrubs replace the dying ash trees, rather than invasive plants, will be critical to the future health of these forest stands.